Switching From WordPress To Hugo

 sanitize_replacement: "-" # Replace unsafe characters with this string

 Finally, you’ll need to define how the data in your posts is structured.
 I will also define how the data file coolsites is structured — just in case I want to add another site to the list.
-These are set with the collections object which will definitely be the most verbose one, along with a nice handful of options you can read more about here.
+These are set with the collections object which will definitely be the most verbose one.

 collections: